 - Start with short-term career goals.
 Once you succeed, this means you can feed into accomplishing your long-term career goals.
 Multiple studies suggest that goal setting makes the difference.
 All kidding aside, but as the research states, it helps people sleep better at night, feel good about themselves, do work that matters.

 - State each career goal as a positive statement.
 Moreover, use dates and times to measure your achievement.
 Say, if your goal is to achieve a new financial adviser job by September, 1st, avoid expressing it like this ‘Do not be unemployed for another month’.

 - Do it right, set priorities, and be realistic in your goals.
 Avoid long-term career goals like ‘win the Nobel prize’.
 Instead, keep your goals in tune with your skills, work history, and abilities.
 Avoid feeling overwhelmed by too many goals.

 Get this on your radar: direct your attention to the most important ones.
 Let your career goals be small, yet achievable.
 If your goal is too large, set short-term career goals & make progress towards it.

 Short Term Career Goals Examples

 Studies show that the more specific you are with your short-term career goal setting, the more successful you are likely to be.

 Enhancement of education is key in a person’s professional life.
 Without enhancement, the chances are you will lose your position.
 Developing a broad skill set can help make you more marketable.

-For the major part of employees, enhancement of finance in the only reason that people take up a job.
-Indeed, no one can ignore the importance of money in our day to day life, though working only for money is not productive.
+For the major part of employees, enhancement of finance is the only reason that people take up a job.
+Indeed, no one can ignore the importance of money in our day-to-day life, though working only for money is not productive.